The unpredictability of values.

 Give up running away, and you can tame your demons.

 In fact, that’s likely why it sold regardless of its under-developed story.
 Producers recognized enough of Jaws in Water that they forgave the spec script’s complete lack of development in its relationships.
-Or it’s absent, and much needed Influence Character Throughline perspective.
+Or it’s absent, and much needed Obstacle Character Throughline perspective.

 Like Jaws—and like Back to the Future (and like The Lion King, Finding Nemo, Mad Max: Fury Road, and Collateral)—the Author of Water cast Avoidance as problematic from an objective point-of-view.
 Avoiding being in torn by two by the monster that is alcoholism functions as a problem for everyone.